25 Apr PLEDGES RECEIVABLE: HOW TO ACCOUNT FOR PLEDGES & BEQUESTS

 - The amount of the promise can be determined.

-Conditional promises, on the other hand, could include a requirement that your organization complete a particular project before receiving the contribution or that you send a representative to an event to receive the check in person.
+Conditional promises, on the other hand, could include a requirement that your organization completes a particular project before receiving the contribution or that you send a representative to an event to receive the check-in person.
 Matching pledges are conditional until the matching requirement is satisfied, and bequests are conditional until after the donor’s death.

 You generally should not recognize revenue on conditional promises until the conditions have been met.
 Your accounting department will require written documentation to support a pledge before recording it, such as a signed agreement that clearly details the terms of the pledge, including the amount and timing.

 Pledges must be recognized at their present value, as opposed to the amount you expect to receive in the future.
 For a pledge that you will receive within a year, you can recognize the pledged amount as the present value.
 If the pledge will be received further in the future, though, your accounting department will need to calculate the present value by applying a discount rate to the amount you expect to receive.

 The discount rate is usually the market interest rate or the interest rate a bank would charge you to borrow the amount of the pledge.
 Additional entries will be required to remove the discount as time elapses.